 - In 2015, Dudley Building Society introduced a three-tier offer, with a different interest rate and loan to value for applicants showing one, two and three years’ accounts.

 - Your paperwork will need to be verified by a qualified accountant/bookkeeper who will need to provide latest finalised accounts.

 - The SA302 form, which declares income and profit to the taxman, will probably be needed, as lenders like to see exactly what is being declared.

 - Lenders may also require Tax Year Overviews produced by accountants, and insist that the figures, for tax due, match up.

-- A mortgage broker offers expert advice and knows which lenders most commonly lend to someone in your circumstances.
-So it may be worth getting in touch with one.
+- A mortgage broker can also be helpful as they offer expert advice and knows which lenders most commonly lend to someone in your circumstances.

 - The HOA Step-By-Step Guide to Buying a Home

-- New build homes and getting a mortgage: Top Tips
+- New build homes and getting a mortgage